qixunnn/qixunnn/README.md

 ## 🧠 What I Enjoy Building

-- Backend systems and APIs
+- Full-stack software systems and APIs
 - AI-powered workflows and end-to-end pipelines
 - Cloud-native applications and microservices
 - Systems designed with practical constraints in mind